Ayu-commits/hugo/README.md

 Currently, we provide pre-built Hugo binaries for Windows, Linux, FreeBSD, NetBSD, DragonFly BSD, Open BSD, macOS (Darwin), and [Android](https://gist.github.com/bep/a0d8a26cf6b4f8bc992729b8e50b480b) for x64, i386 and ARM architectures.

-Hugo may also be compiled from source wherever the Go compiler tool chain can run, e.g. for other operating systems including Plan 9 and Solaris.
+Hugo may also be compiled from source wherever the Go compiler toolchain can run, e.g. for other operating systems including Plan 9 and Solaris.

 **Complete documentation is available at [Hugo Documentation](https://gohugo.io/getting-started/).**